Say Thanks

 When I was in Wellington last month I caught up with my good mate Tom (of #geekflat fame) and we decided to go for a wander up Mt Kaukau with Tom’s friend Nicola.
 I spent most of my years in … Continue reading

-Tagged harbour, johnsonville, khandallah, mt kaukau, tom, tower, wellington
+Tagged harbour, johnsonville, khandallah, mt kaukau, outdoors, tom, tower, travel, wellington

 1 Comment